 Methodology

-How DX Audit runs agent-based audits of developer-facing products, and how to read the resulting reports.
+How DX Audit runs agent experience audits of developer-facing products, and how to read the resulting reports.

-This is the framework behind our published audits and client baseline audits.
-We use observed agent behavior as evidence — when an agent struggles to discover documentation, obtain credentials, or recover from an error, that friction is real and can affect human developers too.
+This is the framework behind the published audits and client baseline audits.
+I use observed agent behavior as evidence — when an agent struggles to discover documentation, obtain credentials, or recover from an error, that friction is real and can affect human developers too.
 The published audits are an early evidence-backed set of case studies, not a benchmark leaderboard.
+The published audits all use the Universal Baseline suite — a standardised task set applied regardless of service domain.
+Domain-specific baselines (e.g. for payments APIs or transactional email providers) may be added in future audit cycles as the evidence base grows.

 Standard Task Suite

-What we test.
+What gets tested.
 The baseline audit for a new service follows a six-stage workflow.
 Each stage tests a distinct aspect of the developer experience.
 The suite is standardized enough to support pattern-finding across services, while leaving room for service-specific task design within each stage.
-In client engagements, we align on key outcomes and design task suites around the workflows that matter most — and can complement agent audits with moderated usability tests with human developers.
+In client engagements, I align on key outcomes and design task suites around the workflows that matter most.

 01